Thelxiepeia/Sample-Steno-Dictionaries/README.md

 The dictionary is 1,000 words from a random list of 1,000 common words I found.
 Some words have multiple entries because I truly write it multiple ways without hesitating on any of them.
 I don't know why this happens.

 My writing evolves all the time.
 I may upload new versions of this dictionary for comparison's sake!

+# Non-learning Dictionaries
+Dictionaries that will not help you learn much.

+## Elizabeth-Grace-plover-matches.json
+This dictionary is comprised of any entries in my personal dictionary that match an entry in the Plover default dictionary.
+This was done just because I have some stuff in my personal dictionary that I figured would not be wanted by anyone and could pose a privacy risk if shared, such as full names of attorneys.

+This was made possible by the Plover user I know as Rice!
+They made a very handy script for separating out those entries: https://github.com/RAOEUS/plover-theory-matches